raiden-network/raiden/docs/rest_api.rst

 Leaving a token network
 -----------------------

 You can leave a token network by making a ``DELETE`` request to the following endpoint along with a json payload containing details about the way you want to leave the network.
-For instance if you want to wait for settlement and the timeout period.

 ``DELETE /api/<version>/connection/<token_address>``